DevExpress/devextreme-demos/JSDemos/Demos/LoadIndicator/Overview/description.md

 ## Specify Dimensions

-LoadIndicator allows you to specify the indicator's dimensions.
+LoadIndicator allows you to specify its dimensions.
 Set the [height](/Documentation/ApiReference/UI_Components/dxLoadIndicator/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxLoadIndicator/Configuration/#width) properties to the size you need.
 In this demo, the first three components have different sizes.

 ## Apply a Custom Indicator